Basketball recruiting odds

 Here's the honest math — not to discourage anyone, but because a clear-eyed read on the field is how families pick the right level and stop chasing the wrong one.
 Most committed athletes land somewhere across D1, D2, D3, NAIA, or JUCO.
 The goal is finding your fit.

-Roster sizes of 13–15 mean D1 basketball is the narrowest funnel in mainstream HS sports.
+Roster sizes of 13–15 make D1 basketball one of the narrower funnels in mainstream HS team sports.

 | Gender | HS participants | NCAA total | HS → Total NCAA | HS → D1 only | HS → D2 only | HS → D3 only |